Inflation Reduction Act Provides Transferable Energy Tax Credit Options

 Tax Credit Transfer Agreement Considerations

-Tax credit buyers should consider working with their tax and legal advisors when drafting tax credit transfer agreements to determine appropriate protections and indemnification clauses.
-Some buyers may also ask for an independent CPA project cost audit of the tax credit basis.
+Tax credit buyers should work with their tax and legal advisors when drafting tax credit transfer purchase and sale agreements to determine appropriate protections and indemnification clauses.

 Insurance Against Credit Risks